Alexander Wingate (Sandy) Waddell

 One matter which Cousin James touches on below is his father's skill at target shooting, and I believe that Sandy was called upon for many years to take part in the annual national contests at Bisley.
 This is of course creditable in itself, but few if any people realised that one of his eyes was nonfunctional – it was congenitally lazy, and his father, the rather unlovely Robert Waddell, had characteristically not authorised any remedial treatment.
 Sandy himself had taken charge of the issue on demobilisation in 1945, and used (part of) his gratuity to have an operation on the eye, though perhaps it couldn't be entirely corrected.

-(Please click here
+(Please click here for pdf version)

 If you'd like to delve into the annals of the school, where better to start than the Soaring Vault (and companion volumes) mentioned above, by its erstwhile headmaster and subsequent archivist.